igroff/epiquery2/README.md

 Notice the inclusion of both columns named *col1* only in the standard response.

+#### JSON values

+A few special characters or replaced/escaped during processing.
+This can interfere with JSON data.
+If you are passing JSON data to or from the database you should ensure the parameter name begins with `json`, which will disable all escaping and ensure your JSON is stored or retrieved with no changes.

 ## Websockets: I don't care, how do I use it.